7BIndustries/semblage-docs/docs/developer_setup_linux.md

 ## Steps For Working Dev Environment

-* Download [Godot 3.3.2](https://downloads.tuxfamily.org/godotengine/3.3.2/Godot_v3.3.2-stable_x11.64.zip) for 64-bit Linux.
+* Download and install [Godot 3.4.4](https://godotengine.org/download) for 64-bit Linux.
 * Clone the Semblage repo
-* Run Godot and open the Semblage project file.
+* Run Godot and import the Semblage project file.
 * Go to the AssetLib tab.
 * Search for "pythonscript".
 * Click on the _PythonScript_ plugin available from touilleMan.